View on GitHub

 iTop DataModel XSD

-This project provides an XSD schema to validate datamodel.xxx.xml files used in the iTop CMDB software.
+This project provides an XSD schema to validate datamodel.my-module.xml files used in the iTop CMDB software.

-The goal is to catch syntax errors and inconsistencies in your iTop data models before importing them into iTop.
+The goal is to catch syntax errors and inconsistencies in your datamodel files before importing them into iTop.

 Usage